cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 memory forensic analysis with `Volatility`_.

-Please also consider that we don't particularly encourage this: since Cuckoo employs some rootkit-like technologies to perform its operaitons, the results of a forensic analysis would be polluted by the sandbox's components.
+Please also consider that we don't particularly encourage this: since Cuckoo employs some rootkit-like technologies to perform its operations, the results of a forensic analysis would be polluted by the sandbox's components.

 .. _`Volatility`: http://code.google.com/p/volatility/